-BritBanglaCovid is a platform which shares real life experience of British Bangladeshis prior to and during the pandemic.
-It shares their circumstances from their perspective for public benefit and tries to bring about positive health outcome for the benefit of this and other minority communities through shared experience.
-BritBanglaCovid is also a forum through which minority community representatives discuss issues that affect them in times of a health crisis.
+BritBanglaCovid is a platform that shares real-life experiences of British Bangladeshis prior to and during the pandemic.
+It shares their circumstances from their perspective for public benefit and tries to bring about positive health outcomes for the benefit of this and other minority communities through shared experience.
+BritBanglaCovid is also a forum through which minority community representatives discuss issues that affect them in times of health crisis.

 Search This Blog

-If you want to find out more about BritBanglaCovid, you can contact me by clicking on the following tab as shown below on top right hand corner of the website:
+Or you can contact me by clicking on the following tab as shown below on the top right-hand corner of the website:

 BritBanglaCovid has designed leaflets in a number of languages highlighting the following: 'If you have no paperwork to prove your immigration status, don't let that stop you from vaccinated.
 You do not need to show proof of your immigration status nor your ID nor your address.
 You can register with a local General Practitioner (GP) for free of charge.
 COVID VACCINES ARE FREE OF CHARGE!'
 (ENGLISH EDITION) BANGLA EDITION FRENCH EDITION GREEK EDITION ITALIAN EDITION POLISH EDITION PORTUGUESE EDITION ROMANIAN EDITION RUSSIAN EDITION SPANISH EDITION TURKISH EDITION URDU EDITION YORUBA EDITION -----------------------------------------